miuyhu/population_reporting_system__/README.md

 | 7 | Language statistics showing the number of people speaking Chinese, English, Hindi, Spanish, and Arabic (with percentage of world population). | Yes | ![Requirement 7](docs/screenshots/requirement7_languages.png) |
 | 8 | Top N cities in a district organised by largest population to smallest. | Yes | ![Requirement 8](docs/screenshots/requirement8_district.png) |

-**Note:** Screenshots should be captured from the application output when running the reports.
-Place screenshots in the `docs/screenshots/` directory with the filenames specified above.

 ## Features
 - Generate country, city, and capital city reports: